The Building Edit

 And here's the worst part: you don't know that you don't know these things.
 So you sign the contract feeling confident, and a few months into the build, reality hits.

-I had 25 years of industry experience when I built my home.
-I still got burned.
+Even though I had many years of industry experience when I built my own home, I still got burned.
 Overconfidence is exactly how smart buyers lose the most money, because you stop asking questions you assume you already know the answers to.

 You've read the articles.
 Watched the YouTube videos.
 Joined the Facebook groups.
 But you're drowning in information, and still not sure what actually matters.
 Research without a system is just noise.
 This is the system.